bspinne2/megr2157-portfolio/docs/assignments/A03/index.md

 ### Solve for Values

 Before I can focus on designing the beam in Solidworks, I first have to establish a few measurements that are well within the criteria.
-When taking into account what was already provided, the only hing still left unknown is the length of the bar.
+When taking into account what was already provided, the only thing still left unknown is the length of the bar.
 I solved for this using the direct tension elongation equation;

 ![Image Description](IMG_2927.jpeg)